nuuuwan/news_long_lk/data/articles/3-ways-to-build-a-cultur.6d4bfac8/README.md

 - The writers also insist that leaders should focus more on helping their strongest contributors move faster and do more, rather than continuously handholding their least productive colleagues.
 - They think that a blameless, action-oriented conversation about how to improve and where they’re getting stalled out will be more beneficial for high performers.

-## Follow-up Questions 🤖

-1. How can companies better recognize and reward high performers?
-2. Can you explain more about how the traditional performance review process can be detrimental for high performers?
-3. How can companies ensure they are fostering a high-performance culture, not just a high-pressure one?
-4. What specific tactics can be implemented to reduce 'meeting mania' for high performers?
-5. How can leaders effectively mentor high performers without increasing their workload?
-6. How can tools like the online motivation measuring tool help improve the culture in an organization?
-7. What specific skills should leaders prioritize teaching to high performers?
-8. What is the relationship between employee loyalty and high performance?
-9. Can you provide more examples of businesses that have made the switch and seen improvements in sales, quality, customer satisfaction, and employee retention?
-10. How does "making new high performers" work in practice?
-Is there a proven strategy to elevate regular employees to high performers?
-11. How is the proposed strategy of focusing on high performers different from the current practices in major companies?

 ## Full Text

 [https://hbr.org/2024/06/3-ways-to-build-a-culture-that-lets-high-performers-thrive](https://hbr.org/2024/06/3-ways-to-build-a-culture-that-lets-high-performers-thrive)